The Riddle of Steel: The Flower of Battle by hectorgrey

 reinforced with a kind of spine.

-Though not as versatile as the more sophisticated western longswords or as agile as the tachi/no-dachi of Japan, the Indian khandar is a formidable weapon with phenomenal cutting power in spite of it’s relatively short overall length.
+Though not as versatile as the more sophisticated western longswords or as agile as the tachi/no-dachi of Japan, the Indian khandar is a formidable weapon with phenomenal cutting power in spite of its relatively short overall length.

 The Khandar probably descended from the Arabic khanda, which is functionally identical to a Roman spatha or a Germanic migration era sword.
 Like the spatha, this was a single-handed sword, with a simple grip.
 The khandar is usually seen with the cup hilt and grip extension for use with two hands.